-In keeping with new General Data Protection Regulation, it's important that we make clear how and why we use your personal data.
+In keeping with new data protection legislation, like all other organisations in the UK, it's important that we make clear how and why we use personal data.
 This policy sets out all you need to know but please always feel free to give us a bell or drop us an email if you want to chat it through.

 The privacy and security of personal data is very important to us and we take the responsibility seriously.